We all want to save time—especially when it involves communication between alumni.

 Basecamp is a task management platform that allows your organization to create assignments, form custom groups, communicate through internal messages, share documents, and most importantly, send periodic updates by email regarding the status of projects.

-That’s automated correspondence to keep your members focused.
+That’s automated correspondence to keep people focused.

 And that’s accountability you don’t have to instill single-handedly.